kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 * The metrics described in [Metrics](#metrics) are added
 * Unit and e2e tests are completed with sufficient coverage

-#### Alpha2
+#### Beta

 * No unresolved critical bugs.
 * Bugs reported by users have been addressed
 * Generalization of the scale-down delay to other resource types has been analyzed.

-#### Beta

-* No unresolved critical bugs.
-* Bugs reported by users have been addressed

 #### GA